Explore New Ways of Thinking and Living

 Dungeons and Dorms

-This how to college course sets you up for academic success through exploring what we can learn from collaborative storytelling games: from role-playing classics like Dungeons and Dragons and goth-favorite Vampire: The Masquerade, to the pre-internet Infocom text adventures of the 80s (think Zork and Hitchhikers Guide to the Galaxy), and even solo-RPGs like Choose Your Own Adventure stories.
-Will explore such questions as: How do these games shape relationships between players as they create and inhabit diverse identities, solve dilemmas, and build imaginary worlds?
-In what ways do these stories and characters reflect, transmit, reinforce, or resist cultural biases and norms?
-Most of all, how might we redesign games to create new possibilities for players – and in so doing, expand our own?
-Alongside learning about and gaining practical skills in navigating the challenges of college life, we will work in teams to invent, design, and showcase, by the end of the term, our own original tabletop and indie role-playing games.
+This how-to college course sets you up for academic success through exploring what we can learn from collaborative storytelling games, from role playing classics like Dungeons and Dragons and goth-favorite Vampire: The Masquerade, to the pre-internet Infocom text adventures of the 80s (think Zork and Hitchhikers Guide to the Galaxy), and even solo RPGs like Choose Your Own Adventure stories.
+You will explore such questions as:

 Imaginary Cities